 Supplemental Security Income (SSI) — A needs-tested program administered by the Social Security Administration providing monthly income to aged individuals and individuals who are blind or have a disability.

 System-Generated — Created by a computer system programmed with given parameters.
 For example, a notice is system-generated when an Eligibility Determination Group (EDG) is disposed.
 The notice contains programmed information based on the program, type of assistance, and eligibility result.
 See user-generated.

-Tax Dependent — An individual who expects to be claimed by someone else as a dependent on a federal income tax return for the taxable year in which Medicaid or Children's Health Insurance Program (CHIP) eligibility is requested.
+Tax Dependent — A person who expects to be claimed by someone else as a dependent on a federal income tax return for the taxable year in which Medicaid or Children's Health Insurance Program (CHIP) eligibility is requested.

-Taxable Year — The 12-month period that an individual uses to report income for federal income tax purposes.
-For most individuals, their tax year is the calendar year.
-A calendar tax year is 12 consecutive months beginning January 1 and ending December 31.
+Taxable Year — The 12-month period that a person uses to report income for federal income tax purposes.
+For most people, their tax year is the calendar year.
+A calendar tax year is 12 consecutive months beginning Jan.
+1 and ending Dec.
+31.